Shannon Leach, Board Member and Executive Director

 His commitment to personal development is steadfast, regularly attending a men’s support group, sustaining a daily meditation practice, and attending Co-Counseling workshops.
 Having participated in three “initiations” of his own —M.I.T.T’s Basic, Advanced, and LP, The Men’s Weekend, and the Vedic meditation course — he knows the timeless potency that a rite of passage offers.
 It’s a potency to instill a sense of belonging, optimism, and purpose.

-Philip Schneider, Board Member
+Ruben Rosas, Board Member

 We support adolescents in their journey to becoming healthy adults by modeling authentic relating, supporting self-awareness and emotional growth, in a community that honors their youthful energy.

 Jam Circles is a fiscally sponsored project of Marin Link, a California nonprofit corporation exempt from federal tax under section 501 (c) (3) of the Internal Revenue Service #20-0879422.